psurge1/console_graphing_calculator/README.md

 ## Graph Properties

 ### Properties Function

 ```python
 self.properties()
 ```

-returns the slope, y intercept, x intercept, and scale (if applicable) of the given linear equation
+returns the slope, y intercept, x intercept, and scale (if applicable) of the given linear equation as a string

 ### Slope